fsvreddit/hive-protect/README.md

 ### Ban options

-Banning users is optional, you can choose to remove or report instead.
+Banning users is optional, you can choose to remove, report or reply instead.

 The application supports three main modes of handling users who have previously been banned by the app.